Ahmad Azari Qomi: Background and career

 Azari was born to a family of Sh'ia clerics in Qom in 1925.

-Azari started his studies at Qom in 1941 under Ayatollahs Borujerdi, Mohaqqeq-Damad and Tabatabai.
+Azari started his studies at Qom in 1941 under Ayatollahs Seyyed Hossein Borujerdi, Mohaqqeq-Damad and Muhammad Husayn Tabatabai.
 Upon finishing his clerical studies, he emigrated to Tabriz in northwest Iran to work as a religious teacher in a boarding school.

 Azari was a founding member of the Society of Seminary Teachers of Qom, and a Combatant Clergy Association member.
 Between 1965 and 1979 he was imprisoned several times.
 He was judge in the Special Clerical Court after the 1979 revolution.
-He was a member of the Assembly of Experts that originally elected Khamenei as Khomeini’s successor.
+He was a member of the Assembly of Experts that originally elected Khamenei as Khomeini's successor.
 He also founded the Resalat Foundation, a religious organisation which owns the Resalat newspaper.
 Azari-Qomi was originally a staunch conservative.
 Allegedly, in the midst of the struggle over the Land Reform which the leftist parliament envisioned in the early 1980s, Azari-Qomi asked for Khomeini's permission to found a conservative newspaper, but Khomeini declined.
 Azari-Qomi tried again a year later.
 This time, Khomeini did not react to the request, which Azari-Qomi interpreted as a permission.
 This was the birth of Resalat Newspaper, together with Keyhan one of the most conservative newspapers in Iran.

 Conflict with Khamenei

-Grand Ayatollah Ahmad Azari-Qomi was arrested in November 1997 after having published an open letter outside of Iran (inter alia in the London-based independent weekly newspaper Nimrooz) in which he criticized Supreme Leader Khamenei.
+Azari Qomi was arrested in November 1997 after having published an open letter outside of Iran (inter alia in the London-based independent weekly newspaper Nimrooz) in which he criticized Supreme Leader Ali Khamenei.
 In the 34-page open letter, Azari-Qomi blamed Khamenei for having initiated the creation of the Ansar-e Hezbollah that was responsible for threatening a number of liberal academics and writers.
 He accused Khamenei for having set the stage for widespread "moral corruption" among regime officials and clergymen which has "withered the roots of decency."
-Azari-Qomi also criticized the Islamic Republic for torturing the sons of Grand Ayatollah Mohammad Shirazi.
+Azari Qomi also criticized the Islamic Republic for torturing the sons of Grand Ayatollah Mohammad Shirazi.
 "Even if he rejects the velayat-e faqih, why torture his children?
-Security organizations should learn from the shameful fate of the SAVAK," Azari-Qomi wrote.
-Azari-Qomi also appealed to president Khatami to abolish the Special Clerical Court which had arrested and tortured many followers of Grand Ayatollah Shirazi.
+Security organizations should learn from the shameful fate of the SAVAK," Azari Qomi wrote.
+Azari Qomi also appealed to president Khatami to abolish the Special Clerical Court which had arrested and tortured many followers of Grand Ayatollah Shirazi.

-In his letter Azari-Qomi proposed that the velayat-e faqih should be split into two different realms of theological authority and political authority.
+In his letter Azari Qomi proposed that the velayat-e faqih should be split into two different realms of theological authority and political authority.
 Ayatollah Montazeri should handle religious affairs, while Khamenei could exercise political authority.

-Finally, grand ayatollah Azari-Qomi reminded the new president Khatami that with more than 23 million people who voted for him, he had the constitutional possibility to call for a referendum on the extent of the powers and the role of the Supreme Leader.
+Finally, grand ayatollah Azari-Qomi reminded the new president Khatami that with more than 23 million people who voted for him, he had the constitutional possibility to call for a referendum on the extent of the powers and the role of the Supreme Leader of Iran|Supreme Leader.